 Endowed gifts can support the new Clinic for Advanced Literacy Studies, which includes elementary reading clinics, the Aggie STEAM (Science, Technology, Engineering, Arts and Math) Literacy Camp, and community outreach.

-To help the School of Education and Human Development build the readers of tomorrow, contact Amy Hurley.
-You can also give online to advance the school’s literacy initiative.
+To help the College of Education and Human Development build the readers of tomorrow, contact Amy Hurley.
+You can also give online to advance the college’s literacy initiative.

 Give now.